 Even though legal excellence is not limited to the auditors alone a large share of members of the Conseil d'État recruited from the outside or in special service are eminent lawyers (judges in the administrative or ordinary courts, academics, etc.) - the latter represent a vital force used to judicial proceedings and give the Conseil d'État a fresh perspective which stimulates its capacity innovate.
-Intergenerational to dialogue makes the court better able to grasp the new societal issues at stake linked, for example, to digital technologies, bioethics or the environment.
+Intergenerational dialogue makes the court better able to grasp the new societal issues at stake linked, for example, to digital technologies, bioethics or the environment.

 But auditors are also one of the fundamental elements of the huge diversity of profiles which sets the Conseil d'État apart.
-Thus, collegial benches mix together persons of all ages and a variety of work experiences: a guarantee of the quality of the decisions of justice and the proper functioning of the
+Thus, collegial benches mix together persons of all ages and a variety of work experiences: a guarantee of the quality of the decisions of justice and the proper functioning of the institution and its ability to challenge itself and remain in contact with the reality of a changing world.

-26 years old, auditor in the 1st chamber of the Litigation Section
+Thibault FÉLIX 26 years old, auditor in the 1st chamber of the Litigation Section